Abacus Data Systems: Cloud

 Abacus Private Cloud is a private cloud sold as Desktop-as-a-Service within a Windows Server 2012 R2 environment.
 This service relies on Veeam Software for backup support, and is built on Intel-based architecture.

 This private cloud service is colocated across three carrier-neutral data centers that are interconnected via a self-run optical network.
 These data centers are Scalematrix in San Diego, California, Skybox Houston One in Houston, Texas, and SUPERNAP by Switch in Las Vegas, Nevada.

 Software

-AbacusNext offers four Windows-based platforms, all of which rely on relational database management system's.
+AbacusNext offers four Windows-based platforms, all of which rely on relational database management systems.
 Two are law practice management software for lawyers; AbacusLaw uses Advantage Database, while Amicus Attorney uses Microsoft SQL Server.
 AbacusNext has two platforms for accounting firms that rely on Microsoft SQL Server: ResultsCRM, a customer relationship management for QuickBooks, and OfficeTools practice management software.